geusebi/dom_query/README.rst

 Every function in the api is either a filter (actual filtering of nodes) or a generator (combinators expansion).
-The only two opcodes which don't follows this rule are *YIELD* (return elements found so far) and *RESET* (reload the orignal elment node after a CSS comma).
+The only two opcodes which don't follows this rule are *YIELD* (return elements found so far) and *RESET* (reload the original element node after a CSS comma).

 In case of other *dom* implementations it *should* be sufficient to write a new api and pass it to *execute* (or *select\**) upon querying.